-The City of Beverly has been working with the transportation planning firm Nelson/Nygaard to develop a comprehensive downtown parking strategy.
+The City of Beverly worked with the transportation planning firm Nelson/Nygaard to develop a comprehensive downtown parking strategy.
 Through data collection, statistical analysis, and information gathered through public meetings and stakeholder interviews Nelson/Nygaard has prepared a draft set of recommendations to assist the City in improving access to parking in downtown Beverly.

 Join the City as it holds a public meeting September 28, 2017 at 6:00 PM to review the Downtown Parking Strategy and present the implementation plan and timeline.
 The meeting, held at the Briscoe Middle School Auditorium, is an opportunity for all stakeholders utilizing public parking spaces downtown (business/ property owners, employees working downtown, residents, and commuters) to learn more about the Beverly Parking Strategy and how its implementation will help improve management of, and access, to public parking spaces.